 Rhythm Pharmaceuticals (RYTM) Received its Third Buy in a Row

-After Needham and Morgan Stanley gave Rhythm Pharmaceuticals (NASDAQ: RYTM) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
-Analyst Derek Archila reiterated a Buy rating on Rhythm Pharmaceuticals today and set a price target of $31.00.
-The company’s shares closed last Monday at $18.14.
+After Needham and Morgan Stanley gave Rhythm Pharmaceuticals (NASDAQ: RYTM) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst Arlinda Lee maintained a Buy rating on Rhythm Pharmaceuticals yesterday and set a price target of $31.00.
+The company’s shares closed last Monday at $19.02.

-According to TipRanks.com, Archila is a 1-star analyst with an average return of -1.7% and a 37.9% success rate.
-Archila covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Madrigal Pharmaceuticals, and Pacira Pharmaceuticals.
+According to TipRanks.com, Lee is a 3-star analyst with an average return of 1.1% and a 44.7% success rate.
+Lee covers the Healthcare sector, focusing on stocks such as Turning Point Therapeutics, Black Diamond Therapeutics, and Deciphera Pharmaceuticals.

-Rhythm Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $36.75, a 103.8% upside from current levels.
-In a report released today, Needham also assigned a Buy rating to the stock with a $42.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Rhythm Pharmaceuticals with a $35.60 average price target, implying a 97.4% upside from current levels.
+In a report released yesterday, Stifel Nicolaus also reiterated a Buy rating on the stock with a $31.00 price target.

 See today’s analyst top recommended stocks >>